AACSB: Criteria Overview by Table

 Faculty Qualifications With Respect to Percent of Time Devoted to Mission

-The percentage of time devoted to the mission is measured by taking the mean of the faculty's AACSB Percent of Time Dedicated to the School's Mission within Yearly Data and displaying it on the faculty's designated AACSB Qualification within Yearly Data.
+The percentage of time devoted to the mission is measured by taking the mean of the faculty's AACSB Percent of Time Dedicated to the School's Mission within Yearly Data for all Yearly Data records included in the report date range.
+The resulting number will populate in the appropriate column based on the AACSB Qualification entered for the faculty on Yearly Data.

 Brief Description of Basis for Qualification

-The brief description for basis of qualification from the Yearly Data.
+The brief description for basis of qualification from Yearly Data.

 Total of Faculty Qualifications With Respect to Percent of Time Devoted to Mission